JosephTLucas/blog/_sources/intro.md

 [SQL Fiddle](http://sqlfiddle.com/): A tool for easy online testing and sharing of database problems and their solutions.

+[Use The Index, Luke](https://use-the-index-luke.com/): A site explaining SQL indexing to developers; nothing about administration.

 [Select Star SQL](https://selectstarsql.com/):  Gentle, relevant, and interactive introduction to SQL.
 Learn by solving a real problem with real data.

 [SQL Murder Mystery](https://mystery.knightlab.com/): Another engaging introduction to SQL.